m0nac0/xaif/README.md

 ## Acknowledgements

-A huge thank you to the team at MIT App Inventor, for creating, maintaining and continously improving the App Inventor, which I consider one of the greatest tools to teach programming and app development!
+A huge thank you to the team at **MIT App Inventor**, for creating, maintaining and continuously improving the App Inventor, which I consider one of the greatest tools to teach programming and app development!

-And similarly thank you to the Flutter team for creating their great cross-platform app development framework!
+And similarly thank you to the **Flutter team** for creating their great cross-platform app development framework!